rlberry-py/rlberry/docs/basics/quick_start_rl/quickstart.md

-Finally, we plot the reward: Here you can see the mean value over the 10 fited agent, with 2 options (raw and smoothed).
+Finally, we plot the reward.
+Here you can see the mean value over the 10 fitted agent, with 2 options (raw and smoothed).
 Note that, to be able to see the smoothed version, you must have installed the extra package `scikit-fda`, (For more information, you can check the options on the [install page](../../installation.md#options)).

 ```python
 # Plot of the reward.